GersonDiketama/EasyPay/README.md

 # EasyPay

 ## Description
 This app was built reflecting the current situation of Republic Democratic of Congo, where the population walks more than 3 miles to pay electrical bills, and usually have to deal with long wait line on arrival.
-This App solve the issue by allowing the user the to pay the bill without leaving their comfort.
+This App solve the issue by allowing the user to pay the bill without leaving their comfort.

 ## How to use the App
 * Clone this Project